dmytkost/HAZOP2RDF/docs/050_verification.md

 # Verification

 The important part of the project is verification.
-We designed a test pattern to verificate the results of the program execution.
+We designed a test pattern to verify the results of the program execution.
 This pattern is simple and extendable and covers the main parts of the program.

 In the tests' directory you can find a list of the following files:

-* `test_cli.py` - test command line interface initialization
+* `test_cli.py` - test command line interface initialisation
 * `test_cmd_importer.py` - test importer interface
 * `test_cmd_exporter.py` - test exporter interface